 Common fruits rich in calcium

-First, figs are good sources of calcium.
-Raw figs contain about 35 mg of calcium.
-Dried figs are particularly rich in calcium, containing 162 mg per 100g.
+First, figs contain some calcium.
+Raw figs contain about 35 mg of calcium per 100g.
+Dried figs are particularly rich in calcium, though, containing 162 mg per 100g.

 Fresh apricots have about 13 mg of calcium per 100g, while dried apricots have up to 55 mg!